gusnips/vagrant-yii2/README.md

 ## What it does
 + creates a new mysql database and allow external access
-+ install yii2 advanced template and replace default database values
++ install yii2 advanced template.
+Replace default database values with configuration ones and change to use memcache as cache
 + configure apache hostname for frontend and backend applications

 ## How to use